Jędrzejów, Świętokrzyskie Voivodeship: History

 In the early years of the Kingdom of Poland, a settlement of Brzeznica existed in the location of Jędrzejów.
 It was first mentioned in the year 1153, in a document issued by Archbishop of Gniezno, Janik.
-In the document, foundation of a Cistercian monastery known today as the Blessed Wincenty Kadlubek Church.
+In the document, foundation of a Cistercian monastery known today as the Blessed Wincenty Kadłubek Church.
 The monastery was founded by French Cistercians, who came to Jędrzejów from Morimond Abbey between 1143 and 1153.
 The location of the monastery, which was the village of Brzeznica, was spelled Brysinch.
 In the 12th century, the name of the village was changed into Jędrzejów, but one of the local rivers still bears the name Brzeznica.

 In 1166, a council of the Piast dynasty dukes and bishops was organized at Jędrzejów, to honor the blessing of the parish church of Saint Adalbert of Prague, which had been remodelled by the Cistercians.
 In a document mentioning this event, the names Andrzeiow, Andreiow and Andreow appear.
-Jędrzejów was located on the boundary between two provinces of Lesser Poland – Land of Krakow and Land of Sandomierz.
+Jędrzejów was located on the boundary between two provinces of Lesser Poland – Land of Kraków and Land of Sandomierz.
 The boundary was marked by the Nida river.
-In 1195, during the medieval so called Fragmentation of Poland (see History of Poland during the Piast dynasty), a battle between two dukes - Leszek the White of Krakow and Sandomierz and Mieszko the Old of Poznań took place here.
+In 1195, during the medieval so called Fragmentation of Poland (see History of Poland during the Piast dynasty), a battle between two dukes - Leszek the White of Kraków and Sandomierz and Mieszko the Old of Poznań took place here.

-In 1218, Bishop Wincenty Kadlubek resigned from his post and settled in the Jędrzejów Monastery, where he died in 1223.
+In 1218, Bishop Wincenty Kadłubek resigned from his post and settled in the Jędrzejów Monastery, where he died in 1223.
 In the course of the time, pilgrims began to visit his tomb, among those who prayed here, was King John III Sobieski on the way to the Battle of Vienna.